-WordPress is now the go-to platform to create fully functional sites of any category under the sun.
+WordPress is now the go-to platform to create fully functional sites of every vertical under the sun.
 A versatile, user-friendly, and multifaceted platform—WordPress checks all the boxes and empowers websites of small and large businesses.

 All puns aside, the WordPress CMS is the ultimate platform that offers simple, easy-to-understand functionalities, and a plethora of tools, plugins, and themes—helping businesses and bloggers create unique websites with ease.

 Without further ado, let’s explore how to use WordPress to its full potential and capitalize on its optimization tools to create websites that are user—and SEO—friendly.

 WordPress themes can make or mar your website’s SEO.

 WordPress is crawling with themes of all sorts—from the basic to the complex.
 Regardless of which theme you will pick, ensure the theme is SEO-friendly and complements your design & UX goals.

 Understanding your business goals and having a defined UX and UI plan will help you narrow down your options.
 There are free and paid themes.
 One important thing to note about free WordPress themes is that they might be riddled with structural bugs, and hardly any of them feature any built-in SEO options.